 Families Together helps prevent child maltreatment by responding early to reports of abuse and neglect received by Family and Children's Services.
-Santa Cruz Community Counseling Center is the lead agency, collaborating with partners, such as Family and Children's Services, a division of the Human Services Department, Health Services Agency and Families in Transition.
+Encompasss Community Services is the lead agency, collaborating with partners such as Family and Children's Services, (a division of the Human Services Department), Health Services Agency, and Families in Transition.

 Of all the referrals to the child welfare screening unit, only about 8% meet the necessary criteria to receive services from FCS.
 Before Families Together, too many children were left without help while family problems worsened.
 Now, early intervention is here to help before family difficulties escalate to the level of maltreatment.
 Children are safer and families are supporting healthier child development.